Bubble gum

 Bubble gum (or bubblegum) is a type of chewing gum, designed to be inflated out of the mouth as a bubble.

 Composition

 In modern chewing gum, if natural rubber such as chicle is used, it must pass several purity and cleanliness tests.
-However, most modern types of chewing gum use synthetic gum-based materials.
+However, most modern types of chewing gum use synthetic gum-based materials and chemicals such as sugar and artificial flavoring chemicals.
 These materials allow for longer lasting flavor, a softer texture, and a reduction in tackiness.
+Polyol and Xylitol are two carbohydrate sugars that are used in the production of bubble gum and chewing gum.
+Rubbers are one additive that are in both bubble gum and chewing gum; however, the components of the rubber in the bubble gum are larger in mass than in chewing gum.